 Kenneth C Frazier, CEO of global pharmaceuticals company MSD said, “We want to make sure that our people, who are very good at operating today’s business model, are prepared to adapt to the changes that are happening on the outside.”

-Businesses are experiencing rapid headcount growth and transitioning demographics, which in turn drives demand for more flexible real estate solutions, such as co-working and shorter leasing cycles.
+Businesses are experiencing rapid headcount growth and transitioning demographics, which in turn drives demand for more flexible real estate solutions, such as co-working and shorter leasing cycles for office space.

 The meeting rooms were created as a “kit-of-parts” with five prefabricated room types.
 These were created in an assembly line, using modular wall panels built horizontally and later installed in their appropriate locations.

-As design and build specialists, we can remove roadblocks from the process and develop environments that support the organisation’s journey more effectively.
+As integrated office design and build specialists, we can remove roadblocks from the process and develop workplace environments that support the organisation’s journey more effectively.

 Head of Design and Construction - Knotel, London

 The project team developed processes to enhance the speed and scale of delivery.
 This was achieved through a mixture of rapid construction mobility and a workplace design framework that can be personalised for individual clients.